-Deceit infests business: salesmen decieve, PR spins, tech support deflects, marketers mislead, strategists out-wit, founders preen.
-Entrepreneurs mislead to seem big and stable; multi-nationals mislead to seem relatable and human.
+Deceit infests business: salesmen deceive, PR spins, tech support deflects, marketers mislead, strategists out-wit, founders preen.
+Entrepreneurs mislead to seem big and stable; multi-nationals mislead to seem relateable and human.
 It’s the game.
 But what happens when you don’t play along?
 I’ve found something surprising after 12 years of building four companies from scratch: That honesty is more profitable than deceit.
 Not because it’s ethical (though it is), but because it’s more effective.
 Turns out that doing the right thing is just good business.

 Jason is the founder of Smart Bear Software and author of Best Kept Secrets of Peer Code Review.
 He blogs weekly on startups and marketing from a geek’s point of view at http://blog.asmartbear.com/jason-cohen.

 I was, uh, I was talking to Mark last night and complaining that I had to go after Clayton, like this is going to be a hard act to follow.

 And last year I had to anchor the first day, which is also hard because it was kicked off by Seth Godin and then there was Eric Ries, and a huge day like this.
 I mean, we’re only an hour and a half in to this whole day.
 I imagine a lot of people are already starting to get fatigued with ideas, right?
 Also, I was the last thing preventing people from drinking beer, which was going to be provided for FREE, so that was harsh.

 So I was kind of complaining, then I realized that there is no good slot- when is the good slot to speak?
 After lunch when people are tired, there’s always a presenter before and after both, so there’s just no good slot to speak, I think.
 Why not me?

 So I’m going to talk about honesty, because I think not many people do.